Dominique Grubisa is a practising legal practitioner with more than 22 years of experience.

 Strategy: DGI Graduate bought derelict hail damaged house with asbestos on sub-divisible block.
 To subdivide, the DA requirement for Dual Occupancy was to build on the subdivided block – i.e. she could not subdivide the block to sell as vacant land.

 Result: She renovated the derelict house and moved into it so she is close to project of building on the back block.
-She will sell reno’d house for $400K and build the other one for $450K, looking at a projected profit of $170K.
+She will sell reno’d house for $400K and build the other one for $450K.
+Based on comparable sales in the area, she would be expecting to make a projected profit of $170K.

 Purchase Price: $760K